- Grade Level:

 - Literacy and Language Arts,Science,Social Studies

-Chat with a Ranger can be adapted for any grade level.
+Chat with a Ranger is appropriate for any grade level.
 In this program, students learn about Zion National Park, the park service, and the ranger themselves as they interact in live time with a uniformed ranger.
 After an introduction to the National Park Service emblem and meaning, the ranger will address questions from the classroom, using props and presentations to share the ecology, wildlife, and history of Zion National Park.
 Classrooms prepare and send questions ahead of time.

 Chat with a Ranger Post-Program Activity